mac-can/KvaserCAN-Library/Deployment.md

 ### Preparation

+1. Update the MacCAN-Core sources in `$(PROJROOT)/Sources/MacCAN` from SVN repo when required and commit them with commit comment:
+  - `Update MacCAN-Core sources to rev. `_nnn_ \
+    `- `_list of major changes_
-1. Update the CAN API V3 sources in `$(PROJROOT)/Sources/CANAPI` from SVN repo when required and commit them with commit comment:
+2. Update the CAN API V3 sources in `$(PROJROOT)/Sources/CANAPI` from SVN repo when required and commit them with commit comment:
   - `Update CAN API V3 sources to rev. `_nnn_ \
     `- `_list of major changes_
-2. Update the MacCAN-Core sources in `$(PROJROOT)/Sources/MacCAN` from SVN repo when required and commit them with commit comment:
+3. Update the CAN API V3 Testing sources in `$(PROJROOT)/Tests/UnitTests` from SVN repo when required and commit them with commit comment:
-  - `Update MacCAN-Core sources to rev. `_nnn_ \
+  - `Update CAN API V3 Testing sources to rev. `_nnn_ \
     `- `_list of major changes_
-3. Check and update the version and date information in the following files:
+4. Check and update the version and date information in the following files:
   - `$(PROJROOT)/Sources/KvaserCAN.h`
   - `$(PROJROOT)/Sources/KvaserCAN.cpp`
   - `$(PROJROOT)/Sources/Wrapper/can_api.c`